COMET

 This points to a selection bias intuition.
 If you believe there is no unobserved selection into treatment, then this model is correct.
 In most cases this is not true.

-This may then prompt the question: intuitively the saturated model solves this problem and you have learnt in lectures that it does.
+This may then prompt the question: intuitively, the saturated model solves this problem.
 Why?
 The idea again goes back to the parallel trends assumption.
 We assume that the selection bias is constant over time.
 As such, the “before” period observation where both groups are untreated provides an estimate of the selection bias, which we can then remove from this biased estimator to obtain the unbiased estimate of the ATET.

-This intuition should not also reveal something very interesting to those paying attention: the DID estimator circumvents selection bias entirely.
+This intuition should also reveal something very interesting: the DID estimator circumvents selection bias entirely.
 You do not need an experimental set-up without selection bias to use DID!

 summary(